samwell-ho/openpgp-ca/doc/src/details.md

 ## Emergent Properties

-Most individual users don't use trusted introducers.
-But, that doesn't mean that their tools can't exploit these certifications.
+Most individual users of OpenPGP don't use trusted introducers.
+But that doesn't mean that their tools can't make use of such certifications.
 Consider the following scenario.
 Alice and Bob are from organization ABC, which uses OpenPGP CA.  And Zed, an individual who is not part of an organization that uses OpenPGP CA, regularly communicates with Alice.
 Now, let's say that Zed wants to send Bob an email.
 Zed might find many keys for Bob.
 Some might be keys that Bob has lost control of and hasn't revoked.
 Others may have been published by an